-Population demographics are changing in Malaysia.
+Population demographics are changing in Thailand.
 The population is ageing and there are fewer workers as a percentage of the population.
-There is, therefore, a need for more workers to maintain the labour force, and to provide care to the elderly.
-Despite labour market shortages, as well as the economic gains to be made from labour migration, the study shows that much of the Malaysian public is not convinced of the need for migrant workers in Malaysia (see figures 1 and 2):
+There is therefore a need for more workers to maintain labour forces, and to provide care to the elderly.
+Despite labour market shortages, as well as the economic gains to be made from labour migration, not all of the Thai public are convinced of the need for migrant workers in Thailand (see figures 1 and 2):

-- 56 per cent of the Malaysian public surveyed say the country does not need "low-skilled" migrant workers. - 47 per cent believe that migrant workers are a drain on the economy. - 47 per cent, believe that migrant workers have an overall negative effect on the economy.
+- 53 per cent of the Thais surveyed say the country does not need low-skilled migrant workers. - 40 per cent believe that migrant workers are a drain on the economy. - 38 per cent, believe that migrant workers have an overall negative effect on the economy.